sockeqwe/ParcelablePlease/README.md

  }
  ```

 As default `ParcelablePlase` will throw a compile error if it tries to serialize private fields (private fields are not supported because of visibility issues).
-So if your class contains private fields you could mark them as not pacelable with `@ParcelableNoThanks` or you could cofigure ParcelablePlease to skip private fields by using `@ParcelablePlease( ignorePrivateFields = true)`:
+If your class marked with `@ParcelablePlease` contains private fields you could mark them as not pacelable with `@ParcelableNoThanks` or you could cofigure ParcelablePlease to skip private fields by using `@ParcelablePlease( ignorePrivateFields = true)`:

  ```java
  @ParcelablePlease( ignorePrivateFields = true)